-We refer to the above collection as the {\it lattice tiling induced by $\zeta$} and we say that it possesses the tiling property if it is a proper tiling.
+We refer to the above collection as the {\it lattice multi-tiling induced by $\zeta$} and we say that $\zeta$ possesses the tiling property if the induced lattice multi-tiling is a proper tiling.
 Observe that by the so-called Pisot conjecture irreducible (unimodular Pisot) substitutions always have the tiling property.
 This conjecture, which is one of the most famous open problems in context with Rauzy fractals, is extensively discussed in \cite{Akiyama-Barge-Berthe-Lee-Siegel:15}.
 Up to now it is confirmed for two letter substitutions \cite{Barge-Diamond.2002, Hollander-Solomyak.2003} and a class of substitutions related with beta-expansions \cite{Barge.2018}.

 In order to show our results concerning the topology of tent-tiles we will use some tools elaborated in \cite{Siegel-Thuswaldner.2009}.
 We quickly state the most important facts.